Sigmmma/c20/src/content/contributing/readme.md

 * Submit information or requests in a [GitHub issue](https://github.com/Sigmmma/c20/issues).
 * For more advanced users, fork [the c20 repo](https://github.com/Sigmmma/c20) and create a pull request.

 Editors will review and incorporate the above into the wiki.
+Don't worry if writing isn't your strong suit.
+We'll ensure your tips are properly incorporated into the Wiki and you're credited for them.

 ## Becoming an editor
 Interested in curating pages?
 Go to **#role-selection** in our Discord and select the "Wiki Contributor" role.
 We expect that you'll be able to: